 In 1952, a weekday Kindergarten began under the leadership of Mrs. Nell Leach.
 Today, over 60 years later, this program has continued to grow to meet the educational needs of young children in our congregation as well as others within the community.
 Presently, classes are held for children ages one through four years old, and the program is under the direction of Elizabeth Mitchum, D.C.E.

 Records indicate that from the beginning, a Sunday night service was held on and off.
 In 2009, an enthusiastic group created the Sunday @ Six church service was formed.
-This casual worship service is held in the Fellowship Hall and has continued to grow, reaching out to more and more people within the community.

 The Music Program at First Presbyterian Church has always been an important part of the worship service.
 As stated in Saints and Sinners, “From the first organized service of worship of First Presbyterian Church, the work of the choir has been one of dedicated talent and effort on the part of all participants, whatever their talents or capacities.”
 First Presbyterian Church has been blessed with excellent organist and choral directors to provide leadership with music, which enhances the worship service to the Glory to God.
-In addition to the Chancel Choir, which leads the music at the morning worship, the Youth Choir and Children’s Choir also participate on occasions.
-With the addition of the Sunday @ Six Service, a Praise Band and Choir helps to lead that service.

 Today, 125 years after the founding of First Presbyterian Church by the small group of seven people, the church continues to grow.
-The present active membership is just under 500.
+The present active membership is just over 525.
 In October of 2013, First Presbyterian Church, Thomasville was formally accepted in the Evangelical Presbyterian Church (EPC).
 The Elders and the congregation made this decision after two years of discernment.
 The congregation voted on this change from the PCUSA by an overwhelming majority.
 The church leaders and the congregation felt that this denomination mostly closely matched the beliefs and ideas of the organizers as well as the current members of First Presbyterian Church.

 From this church’s beginning, we have been fortunate with outstanding leadership, a total of 24 ministers, have been called to our congregation.
 Our minister now is Dr. Tim Filston!